-to show that Assange instructed Thordarson to commit computer intrusions or hacking in Iceland.
+Thordarson to commit computer intrusions or hacking in Iceland.

 The aim of this addition to the indictment was apparently to shore up and support the conspiracy charge against Assange in relation to his interactions with Chelsea Manning.
-Those occurred around the same time he resided in Iceland and the authors of the indictment felt they could strengthen their case by allegfurther admits the claim, that Assange had instructed or asked him to access computers in order to find any such recordings, is false.
+Those occurred around the same time he resided in Iceland and the authors of the indictment felt they could strengthen their case by allegthe Nonetheless, tactics employed by US officials appear to have been successful as can be gleaned from the ruling of Magistrate Court Judge Vanessa Baraitser on Ianuary 4th of this year.
+Although she ruled against extradition, she did so purely on humanitarian grounds

-Nonetheless, the tactics employed by US officials appear to have been successful as can be gleaned from the ruling of Magistrate Court Judge Vanessa Baraitser on January 4th of this year.
-Although she ruled against extradition, she did so purely on humanitarian grounds Teenager failed a joint attempt to decrypt a file stolen from a "NATO country 1" bank".
+Teenager failed a joint attempt to decrypt a file stolen from a "NATO country 1" bank".